holycrap872/ucls-ml-ai/CourseMaterial/02_sde_bootcamp/04_git_in_practice/lesson_plan.md

     - You're on the "main" branch... don't really want to get into branches
     - Push the branch you're on
     - Push and look at people's TIL
-- Last class, pulled down a repo gitlab created
+- Last class, created a remote repository for TIL
-    - Now going to push up a repo we created in our local
+    - Now going to create remote repository for ProblemSet
-        - What's the difference between these two things?
     - Create "New project" -> "Create blank project" in Gitlab
         - Make sure private
         - Make sure README is NOT checked
         - Give me access
 - Class work
     - Create an ml-ai folder in Documents/workspace/2023-24/lab_school
+        - Make me a `Maintainer`
     - Move all previous projects into this folder
         - TIL and Problem Skeleton
-        - Make me a `Maintainer`
     - Make a "pipeline status badge"
         - Badge Name: Build Status
         - Badge Link: https://gitlab.ucls.uchicago.edu/%{project_path}/-/commits/%{default_branch}